-- I. Consortia of Service Organizations, General Guidelines Because of their size, smaller service settings that have some capacity to train students may not have the resources to comply with accreditation standards on their own.
+I. Consortia of Service Organizations

+GENERAL GUIDELINES.
+Because of their size, smaller service settings that have some capacity to train students may not have the resources to comply with the Accreditation Standards on their own.
 The purpose of a consortium is to afford smaller settings the opportunity to collaborate with each other and thereby provide doctoral programs and prospective residents the opportunity to benefit from the richness of the consortium's collaborative efforts and offerings.
-A consortium is a group of administratively independent clinical, counselling, school, or clinical neuropsychology settings whose staff collaborate to provide an organized, integrated and diverse training experience to doctoral residents.
-Accreditation decisions regarding consortia depend on assessment of the following: - the integration and organization of the training program offered by the consortial settings, - the degree and quality of financial, administrative and resource support committed by each independent setting to the collaborative effort (per the Eligibility Standards for Residency Programs), and - the quality of training at each independent setting.
+A consortium is a group of administratively independent clinical, counselling, school, or clinical neuropsychology settings whose staff collaborate to provide an organized, integrated, and diverse training experience to doctoral residents.
+Accreditation decisions regarding consortia depend on assessment of the consortia per the Eligibility Standards for Residency Programs and these Consortium Standards, which include